 Table 8.

 Recommended Street Characteristics and Design Criteria

 Vehicle Lane Widths Truck Route = 12 feet

 (minimum widths) Bus Route = 11 feet

 Arterial/Collector = 11-12 feet

 Commercial Street = 10-11 feet

 Residential and Local Street = 9-10 feet

 Turn Lane = 10-12 feet (12 feet for truck routes)

 On-Street Parking Residential = 7 feet

 Commercial/Neighborhood = 8 feet

 Bicycle Lanes Arterial/Collector = 6 feet

 (minimum widths) Commercial Street = 5 feet

 Neighborhood Street = 5 feet

 Sidewalks All Streets = minimum 6 feet; maximum 12 feet

 Curb Extensions for Pedestrians Consider on any street within TDDP/TDOZ; recommended for streets fronted by mixed-use residential or nonresidential development

-Landscape Strips (designed as ESD Arterials and Collector Streets = Preferred; minimum 6 feet wide
+Landscape Strips (designed as ESD stormwater management amenities) Arterials and Collector Streets = Preferred; minimum 6 feet wide

-stormwater management amenities) Parkway = Required; Minimum 8 feet wide
+Parkway = Required; Minimum 8 feet wide

 Residential and Local Streets = Desirable; minimum 6 feet wide

 Medians 5 Lanes = Required

 3 Lanes = Optional

 The portions of Garden City Drive, Pennsy Drive, and Corporate Drive that front the subject property are required to include a minimum 6-foot-wide sidewalk along the entirety of their frontage.
-As discussed above, the applicant's DSP does not display a 6-foot-wide sidewalk along the site's frontage of Garden City Drive, as conditioned in this resolution.
+As discussed above, the applicant's DSP does not display a 6-foot-wide sidewalk along the site's frontage of Garden City Drive, as conditioned in the Recommendation section of this report.

 The portion of Corporate Drive, which falls north of Pennsy Drive, is required to display a 5-foot-wide bicycle lane and a 6-foot-wide sidewalk along its frontage.
-As a condition of approval, the Planning Board requests that the applicant update the DSP to display a 5-foot-wide bicycle lane and a 6-foot-wide sidewalk along the site's frontage of Corporate Drive, as conditioned in this resolution.
+As a condition of approval, staff request that the applicant update the DSP to display a 5-foot-wide bicycle lane and a 6-foot-wide sidewalk along the site's frontage of Corporate Drive, as conditioned in the Recommendation section of this report.